Payroll costs include:

-As the small business community continues to navigate through the COVID–19 crisis, loans have never been more urgent.
-Business owners around the country are lining up for their share of the billions of dollars in emergency government-backed financing that will help them to make it to the other side of the economic downturn with as few battle scars as possible.
+As the small business community continues to navigate through the COVID–19 crisis, access to capital has never been more necessary.
+Business owners around the country are lining up for their share of the billions of dollars in emergency government-backed financing that will help them keep employees on payroll and to cover business operating expenses during the pandemic.

-As you prepare to submit your application, there are steps you can take now, not only to make the process go smoothly, but also to give you an idea of what to expect.
-Below, Funding Circle has built a CARES ACT SBA Paycheck Protection Program Loan Calculator.
+As you prepare to submit your application, there are steps you can take now.
+This should help make the process smoother and to give you an idea of what to expect.
+Below is Funding Circle’s Paycheck Protection Program Loan Calculator.

 Payroll is such a broad term.
 There’s little doubt that you are wondering just like many other business owners like you what this encompasses.
 Payroll costs include:

 The Funding Circle CARES Act SBA Loan Calculator will help you determine the amount you can likely borrow, based on a set of relevant criteria.
 Below, use the calculator to enter your business information and determine the size of the COVID–19 relief loan you may qualify for.

 The Funding Circle CARES Act SBA Loan calculator will walk you through a series of questions, beginning with whether you were in business on Feb.
 15, 2020.
 You will also need to know what your total payroll costs were in the last 12 months.

 Based on those criteria, the SBA Loan Calculator will tell you the amount you may qualify for, so you don’t have to do any back–of–the–napkin math on your own.

 Step 1: Aggregate payroll costs from 2019 or 2020 for employees whose principal place of residence is the United States.

 Step 2: Subtract any compensation paid to an employee in excess of $100,000 on an annualized basis, as prorated for the period during which the payments are made or the obligation to make the payments is incurred.